8 charming market towns to explore in the Cotswolds

 Learn all about the town's working and social culture at the Tolsey Museum, housed in a lovely Tudor Market building.
 Also get your cameras at the ready to snap a photo of the medieval bridge found at the bottom of the town.

-After all that exploring, you’ll need somewhere to relax!
+After all that exploring, you'll need somewhere to relax!
 Among plenty of places to eat and drink, we recommend the Royal Oak tucked away from the high street.
 Indulge in one of their tasty traditional pies next to the log fire in the winter or take a seat in the large beer garden with a pint in hand during the summer.
+A trip to the Garden Centre is a must too, which is an interior-design-lover's dream.